NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/readme.md

  ### Planning
   - Planning contains all of the documents describing how we designed our implementation of Tsuro.
 Each .md file describes a different initial specification of components.
+  - UML.png contains the UML seen above.

 ### Common
   - Common contains shared code for our implementation.